thacherT1D/4rsam/Misc/Command Line.md

 In your own words, write down why the command line is so important.
 After about 30 seconds, your instructor will cold call on the class and ask what was written down.

-## How do you manipulate the operating system using Unix shell commands?
+## How do you use the Unix shell to manipulate your laptop's operating system?

 Before diving in to the shell, let's take a look at a fundamental Unix concept—user accounts.
 Like all Unix-based operating system, macOS is a multi-user operating system which means it manages one or more user accounts.
 Each user account on macOS has a **full name** and an **account name**.